 We're often asked by customers, "What can I do to prevent repair problems besides just changing the air filter?"
 They want to have and understanding if the breakdown could have been avoided and how.
-Here are several ways to help ensure your air conditioning system keeps up during hottest days of the year.
+Here are a few more ways to help ensure your air conditioning system keeps up during hottest days of the year.

 Turn the system off when mowing grass nearby.